 Step 3 — Relief at the Source

-Transdermal Penetration — Confirmed
+Transdermal Penetration — Confirmed by Peer Review

-Anti-Inflammatory Properties
+Anti-Inflammatory Properties — Documented

-Analgesic Effects on Nerve Pain
+Analgesic Effects on Nerve and Musculoskeletal Pain

 A double-blind, placebo-controlled trial published in Clinical Pharmacology & Therapeutics found that DMSO gel significantly reduced knee pain scores in osteoarthritis patients compared to placebo over a 6-week period, with no serious adverse events.